 Solar costs have dropped more than 70% since 2010 and is considered the cheapest form of electricity worldwide following a report released in early 2016.
+Renewable energy is the future.

 How much does solar really cost?